Last Days of Summer (novel): Plot

 He lives with his mother and Aunt Carrie in Brooklyn, and they are clueless about him always getting beat up.
 When he was little, he was very mischievous and got sent to Juvenile Hall for peeing in the reservoir.
 There, he meets a psychologist who interviews him throughout the story.
 Also, Charlie had a brother, Harlan, who died protecting Charlie when their father was beating him.
 Joey's best friend, Craig Nakamura, faces similar problems with the bullies in the neighborhood because he is Japanese.
 They often exchange secret messages until Craig has to move to California as part of the Japanese internment act.
 At one point Charlie and Joey go visit him, and he is playing third base on the camp baseball team.
 Joey really likes a girl at his school named Rachel, but shows his affection at first by throwing things at her, then with love letters.
 Eventually, she likes him too.
 Hazel McKay is fiercely loyal to Charlie and Joey.
 Many times Joey visits her in Tuxedo Junction, the club she sings in, and sings songs with her.
 Her rival is Ethel Merman, and they get in several fights.
 Stuke is Charlie's best friend.
 He plays first base for the Giants.
 He is always trying to get a date with a famous actress.
 When Charlie and Hazel get married, they are both his best men.

 No matter what situation Joey is in (with the Bar Mitzvah or trying to win the heart of the girl he likes, Rachel), Charlie is always there for him and provides the father figure Joey desperately needs.
 However, after the attack on Pearl Harbor, Charlie and his friend from first base, Stuke, decide to enlist in the US Marines.
 They end up fighting all over the southern Pacific.
 Joey tries several times to visit Charlie and convince him to come home, but Charlie is a hero, and he decides to fight anyway; Charlie dies during the war.
 This death changes Joey's life.
-One of the astonishing things about Charlie and Joey's relationship is the way that Joey eventually changed Charlie, softening him and teaching him through practice how to be a good role model and father.
-Their friendship changed both of their lives.
+After Charlie's death, Joey reads one more letter from Charlie.
+In this letter, Charlie states that no matter what happens, he'll always be with him, one way or another.
+One of the astonishing things about Charlie and Joey's relationship is the way that Joey eventually changed Charlie, softening him and teaching him through practice how to be a good role model and father, their friendship changing both of their lives.